kautif/learfield_challenge/README.md

     <li>In desktop, when mouse is hovered over Teams and then to the left of Teams, Teams dropdown will not disappear</li>
     <li>In mobile, mathematically, the mobile menu is as long as it should be however, I don't think it's ideal that it's current height causes some scrolling to appear</li>
 </ol>

+<h2>Other Notes</h2>
+<p>I'm not classifying this as an issue because under normal usage, a user will not be switching from desktop to mobile or vice versa on the same device.
+If you test desktop and then switch to mobile view, the mobile menu will not extend to the bottom.
+But, if you refresh while in a view less than 1024px, it will extend to the bottom as expected.</p>
+<p>Likewise, if you were testing mobile, and then switched to desktop, it will show the Teams dropdown halfway down the page.
+If you refresh while in a desktop view, that will not be the case.</p>
+<p>Both of these behaviors are due to me setting the body to be 100vh, but only if a user has a screen size of less than 1024px.
+This is done to calculate the height that the mobile menu should be and then applying that height.</p>